Dr. Shroff's Charity Eye Hospital: Overview

-It was one of the first hospitals to sign up to the Ayushman Bharat Yojana scheme in 2018.
+CGHS, and was one of the first hospitals to sign up to the Ayushman Bharat Yojana scheme in 2018.

 It runs a training scheme for allied ophthalmic personnel.
-In October 2018 all the trainees were women.
-They get three months of classroom training in medical and computer skills and basic English followed by practical experience, with a stipend to help cover their costs.
+In October 2018, all the trainees were women.
+They get three months of classroom training in medical and computer skills and basic English, followed by practical experience, with a stipend to help cover their costs.
 85% of the students go on to work in the hospital.
-It also has a two-year program for trainee surgeons, who are placed in secondary centers where they can get intensive cataract training and then can further do a year of speciality training.
+It also has a two-year program for trainee surgeons, who are placed in secondary centres where they can get intensive cataract training and then can further do a year of speciality training.

-The hospital has a tertiary center located at Daryaganj, central Delhi.
+The hospital has a tertiary centre located at Daryaganj, central Delhi.
 There are secondary centers in UP, RAJASTHAN, UTTARAKHAND.
-It working with the Relaxo Foundation to set up a three year project in Tijara to provide sustainable eye care services.
+It working with the Relaxo Foundation to set up a three-year project in Tijara to provide sustainable eye care services.

 The Certified Ophthalmic Paramedics Initiative was launched by the hospital in 2014.
-It trains young women from marginalized societies to become allied ophthalmic personnel and learn life skills.
+It trains young women from marginalised societies to become allied ophthalmic personnel and learn life skills.
 This has increased the capacity of the hospital.
-In 2022 it is operating on more than 40,000 patients in a year and screening around 500,000 people.
-More than half its paramedical human resources come from this course.
+In 2022, it is operating on more than 40,000 patients in a year and screening around 500,000 people.
+More than half of its paramedical human resources come from this course.

 Pawan Sinha, a professor in Massachusetts Institute of Technology’s Department of Brain and Cognitive Sciences set up Project Prakash in the hospital, a program dedicated to treating early-onset blindness in children and young adults.